As published at Laura Ingraham’s LifeZette, December 7, 2015.

 Women are also at a significant disadvantage in hand-to-hand combat against men who want to kill them.
 Technology has not changed the violence of close quarters combat, as the accounts of infantry veterans from Iraq and Afghanistan amply show.
 They have been using their knives and bare hands face to face when required.
 No, this is not equal opportunity.

-The secretary assured us that women will have to meet the same high standards as men, but how is that really possible when, for example, none of the 29 women who attempted the Marine’s Officer Infantry Course were able to pass?
+The secretary assured us that women will have to meet the same high standards as men, but how is that really possible when, for example, none of the 29 women who attempted the Marine’s Infantry Officer’s Course were able to pass?
 In the initial announcement of repeal, Gen. Martin Dempsey called for the standards to be “re-evaluated,” putting the onus on the combat units to prove why their standards are so high if women can’t make them, while also requiring “that there are a sufficient number of females entering the career field and already assigned to the related commands and leadership positions.”

 Where will these women come from?
-We couldn’t even get a solid 30 to try for OIC.
+We couldn’t even get a solid 30 to try for IOC.
 Most who did dropped due to injury, and none were able to show they could match the men’s physical ability.

 The only way to achieve “sufficient numbers” and make up for both higher injuries and weaker performance is to lower the standards.
 Not formally, of course, but the standards have been lowered every time more military jobs have been opened to women.

 This policy decision also won’t really help women’s military careers, the entire foundation of the argument for putting women in combat.
 The real effect will more likely be to handicap them.
 Take a woman at the top of her field in a noncombat military occupational specialty and drop her in a combat unit with the highest performing males and you’ve just killed her career prospects.
-No matter the standards, men especially at this level will always outperform women, permanently relegating them at best to the bottom half of their units.
+No matter the standards, men especially at this level will always outperform women, permanently relegating women – at best – to the bottom half of their units.